Rhett Butler is the Founder and CEO of Mongabay, a leading nonprofit media organization dedicated to environmental journalism.

 This approach has effectively expanded the local constituency for conservation by linking healthcare to forest protection.
 Community members saw improvements in their livelihoods and health outcomes while contributing to environmental and biodiversity conservation.
 The group has since extended its work to the Brazilian Amazon and Madagascar.

-[28:32] Jennifer: So I've actually heard that same message many times, about livelihood and poverty being a main roadblock to conservation.
-I think it's happening all over the world - in Borneo, in the Amazon, in Africa - on land as well as on water, you know, in local coastal communities as fishermen.
+[28:46] Jennifer: So I've actually heard that same message many times, about livelihood and poverty being a main roadblock to conservation.
+I think it's happening all over the world - in Borneo, in the Amazon, in Africa - on land as well as on water, in local coastal communities as fishermen.

 Rhett, in your opinion, besides poverty, what are the major obstacles faced by conservationists?
 Is it corruption?
 Is it criminal activity?
 Give us a sense, what really prevents us from making meaningful progress on the ground.